a-griffiths/AutoSpec/README.md

 I tried to choose test data in which there were a range of objects at various redshifts, some of which need deblending from a neighbouring source (look at objects ID:207 and 208).
 The improved spectrum from AutoSpec's cross-correlation method can be seen by comparing the top and bottom spectra in the output image ID_SPECTRA.jpg.

+For more test data you could use the [HUDF data](http://muse-vlt.eu/science/hdfs-v1-0/) in which MUSE datacubes and object catalogues are publicly available.

 ## Current Issues

 - Only one SExtractor file for each run (over all images).
 This is due to the way the MPDAF module works.
-To avoid this issue, run SExtractor manually and import the segmentation maps via the SEG_MAP parameter instead of defining the timages in the IMG parameter.
+To avoid this issue, run SExtractor manually and import the segmentation maps via the SEG_MAP parameter instead of defining the images in the IMG parameter.

 ## Further Improvements